Raghuvorkady/Dbms-Mini-Project/README.md

 3. Next it will prompt you to enter your GitHub username/email and password

-4. Now after successfull clone(download), create a new django project inside the folder "djangoProject"

-For the above step again open the command prompt and change the directory to the folder "djangoProject"
+4. Now after successfull clone(download), create a new django project inside the folder "djangoProject"<br>For the above step again open the command prompt and change the directory to the folder "djangoProject"

 	> Type: **django-admin startproject speechTest**

 	> Type: **python manage.py startapp srt**